BarbeRousseLibre/hermessenger/README.md

 Download the code into your Document Root and configure your web server's virtual host (the site you want to add this form) regarding your need.

+Then, renames src/var/variables.example.php to src/var/variables.php.
+Once it's done, open it and edit values accordingly to your needs (at least $document_root and probably $timezone).

 Soon some example of configuration using NGinx & Apache2 will be provided, as tweaks for php.ini and a dedicated pool for it.

 The user running the cron task job needs to be able to access the PHP's binary as the Document Root holding it.